droidecahedron/nordic_radio_notifications/README.md

 Thus, we can use [Radio Notifications](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrfxlib/mpsl/doc/radio_notification.html) to toggle a pin in a lightweight IRQ on either edge.
 This lets us paint a clearer picture of when the notification actually started and stop described above.

 In this case, the QDEC IRQn is hijacked as it's not being used.
 Some peripherals share IRQs! ([Link](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fps_nrf52840%2Fmemory.html&cp=5_0_0_3_1_3&anchor=topic))

+As you test and observe the radio activity, you can take some actions to optimize your connection for throughput/rate/etc.

 # Screenshot
 (Example of code addition running on 3 peripherals notifying the central configuration)